top of page

 Correspondent Academic of the Valencian Community Academy of Medicine, elected in 1994.

-President of the TFEU article 185 AAL (Active & Assisted Living) and Chair of its Executive Board (cofunded by H2020): elected for two terms and an extension (September 2013 - April 2018)..
+President of the TFEU article 185 AAL (Active & Assisted Living) and Chair of its Executive Board (cofounded by H2020): elected for two terms and an extension (September 2013 - April 2018).

 • Niko Männikkö